 EMERGENCY FIRST AID AT WORK

 Our induction training will equip you with essential emergency first aid skills.
-Our programme has been developed specifically for Christies Care, covering all aspects of emergency first aid with the course content customised to fit the likely scenarios a live-in or hourly home care provider will encounter.
+Our programme has been developed specifically for Christies Care, covering all aspects of emergency first aid with the course content customised to fit the likely scenarios a live-in or visiting home care provider will encounter.

 The first aid course takes place over one day and comprises:

 The end of someone’s life is a very important time and it is essential that the right care is given in a manner that suits the person who is dying.